- 1 (12 oz) boneless, skinless chicken breast

 - Preheat oven to 400ºF (205°C).
 Carefully slice the chicken breast in half horizontally so that you end up with two thinner breast cutlets.
 Working one at a time, place a chicken breast cutlet between sheets of plastic wrap and flatten with a meat pounder or back of a frying pan into even thickness, about 1/4-inch, and season on both sides with salt and pepper.

 - Arrange the asparagus in a tight single layer on a baking sheet.
-Drizzle with 1 tablespoon of the olive oil.
+Drizzle with half of the olive oil.
 Season with salt and pepper.
 Turn the asparagus, so they’re evenly coated in the oil and seasonings and in a single layer.
-Roast until crisp tender, 12 to 20 minutes depending on the thickness of the asparagus.
+Roast until crisp-tender, 12 to 20 minutes depending on the thickness of the asparagus.
 Reduce oven temperature to 300ºF (150°C).

-- Meanwhile, in a shallow bowl, stir together 1 tablespoon of the Dijon mustard, 1 tablespoon of the heavy cream, and 1 teaspoon water.
+- Meanwhile, in a shallow bowl, stir together half of the Dijon mustard, one-fourth of the heavy cream, and the water.

 - Place the chopped pecans in a shallow bowl.